 To discover some of the more rural and rugged areas of the coastline, head west along the coast to Mystic Beach.
 The drive out here is awesome and be sure to keep an eye out for black bears as they are not uncommon in the area.

 Mystic Beach is located along the shores of the Juan de Fuca Strait and is one of the most scenic beaches on Vancouver Island.
-From the carpark it is around a 30-minute walk along a trail through the trees to reach the beach.
+From the parking lot it is around a 30-minute walk along a trail through the trees to reach the beach.
 The beach is beautiful and feels completely isolated from the outside world with tall trees running along the shoreline.

 As you walk further along the beach you will come across a small waterfall flowing from the rock high above down onto the beach and into the sea.
 It is a stunning beach and definitely worth the trip out here.
+If you do make this trip then we also recommend checking out Sombrio Beach which is nearby.

 11. Goldstream Provincial Park